Wayne B. Phillips: Assessment

 Phillip's promotion to wicketkeeper is generally held to have done considerable damage to his talents as a batsman.
 Steve Waugh later described him as:

 That sporadic genuius...
 'Flipper' was always upbeat and great fun to be around – except when he was driving the team bus, in a style that on occasions bordered on maniacal and broke most of the known road rules – but I could never quite work out whether his casual, laid-back attitude was genuine or a disguise for uncertainty and self-doubt.

 At his peak, his good looks and ability to score fast meant he was one of the most popular Australian players, particularly with Channel Nine (who broadcast the game) and PBL (in change of marketing).
 Graham Halbish, an executive with the Australian Cricket Board, later wrote that:

 Wayne was very popular with Channel Nine and PBL because they believed he was good value as a commercial asset.
 PBL rated him in the top three or so players in the country.
 The selectors certainly did not have him rated that highly.
 He was a wicketkeeper and a batsman but he was not performing to an exceptional standard, or consistently.
 Statistics did not equate to his profile.

 Phillips still holds the Test match records for the most matches played (18) and catches taken (43) in a complete career without a stumping.
+However he did take 7 stumpings in ODIs.

 Coaching

 He coached the Southern Redbacks for four seasons, until resigning on 16 March 2007, one season before his contract was set to expire.
+Darren Lehmann wrote Phillips "impressed me as a coach because in addition to his technical excellence and the fact he could command instant respect... he was calm and retained a sense of humour.
+In fact, Flipper was one of the funniest coaches I ever met and he taught me the value of laughter in the team environ¬ ment."